ceford/cefjdemos-data-jdm-user/articles/en/tags/how-to-use-content-tags-in-joomla.md

 class="thumbborder" decoding="async"
 srcset="https://docs.joomla.org/images/f/fa/J4.x_tag_filter_options-en.png 1.5x"
 data-file-width="992" data-file-height="198" width="800" height="160"
-alt="J4.x tag filter options-en.png" />
+alt="screenshot of tags list with filter options highlighted" />

 You can manipulate the list in a number of ways.
 You can search for a tag, you can reorder the list, you can publish or unpublish tags or